-- 12.1 The arbiter shall see that the Laws of Chess are strictly observed. - 12.2 The arbiter shall - a. ensure fair play. - b. act in the best interest of the competition. - c. ensure that a good playing environment is maintained. - d. ensure that the players are not disturbed. - e. supervise the progress of the competition. - f. take special measures in the interests of disabled players and those who need medical attention. - 12.3 The arbiter shall observe the games, especially when the players are short of time, enforce decisions he has made, and impose penalties on players where appropriate. - 12.4 The arbiter may appoint assistants to observe games, for example when several players are short of time. - 12.5 The arbiter may award either or both players additional time in the event of external disturbance of the game. - 12.6 The arbiter must not intervene in a game except in cases described by the Laws of Chess.
-He shall not indicate the number of moves completed, except in applying Article 8.5 when at least one flag has fallen.
-The arbiter shall refrain from informing a player that his opponent has completed a move or that the player has not pressed his clock.
+- 12.1 The arbiter shall see that the Laws of Chess are observed. - 12.2 The arbiter shall: - 12.2.1 ensure fair play, - 12.2.2 act in the best interest of the competition, - 12.2.3 ensure that a good playing environment is maintained, - 12.2.4 ensure that the players are not disturbed, - 12.2.5 supervise the progress of the competition, - 12.2.6 take special measures in the interests of disabled players and those who need medical attention, - 12.2.7 follow the Anti-Cheating Rules or Guidelines - 12.3 The arbiter shall observe the games, especially when the players are short of time, enforce decisions he has made, and impose penalties on players where appropriate. - 12.4 The arbiter may appoint assistants to observe games, for example when several players are short of time. - 12.5 The arbiter may award either or both players additional time in the event of external disturbance of the game. - 12.6 The arbiter must not intervene in a game except in cases described by the Laws of Chess.
+He shall not indicate the number of moves completed, except in applying Article

-- 12.7 If someone observes an irregularity, he may inform only the arbiter.
-Players in other games are not to speak about or otherwise interfere in a game.
+- 8.5 when at least one flag has fallen.
+The arbiter shall refrain from informing a player that his opponent has completed a move or that the player has not pressed his clock. - 12.7 If someone observes an irregularity, he may inform only the arbiter.
+Players in other games must not to speak about or otherwise interfere in a game.
 Spectators are not allowed to interfere in a game.
-The arbiter may expel offenders from the playing venue. - 12.8 Unless authorised by the arbiter, it is forbidden for anybody to use a mobile phone or any kind of communication device in the playing venue or any contiguous area designated by the arbiter. - 12.9 Options available to the arbiter concerning penalties: - a. warning - b. increasing the remaining time of the opponent - c. reducing the remaining time of the offending player - d. increasing the points scored in the game by the opponent to the maximum available for that game - e. reducing the points scored in the game by the offending person - f. declaring the game to be lost by the offending player (the arbiter shall also decide the opponent's score) - g. a fine announced in advance - h. expulsion from the competition.
+The arbiter may expel offenders from the playing venue. - 12.8 Unless authorised by the arbiter, it is forbidden for anybody to use a mobile phone or any kind of communication device in the playing venue or any contiguous area designated by the arbiter. - 12.9 Options available to the arbiter concerning penalties: - 12.9.1 warning, - 12.9.2 increasing the remaining time of the opponent, - 12.9.3 reducing the remaining time of the offending player, - 12.9.4 increasing the points scored in the game by the opponent to the maximum available for that game, - 12.9.5 reducing the points scored in the game by the offending person, - 12.9.6 declaring the game to be lost by the offending player (the arbiter shall also decide the opponent's score), - 12.9.7 a fine announced in advance, - 12.9.8 exclusion from one or more rounds, - 12.9.9 expulsion from the competition.